kee-org/www-kee-pm/content/keevault/tos.md

 #### 2. Legal Notice to Kee Vault Must Be in Writing

-Communications made through email or Kee Vault Support's messaging system will not constitute legal notice to Kee Vault or any of its officers, employees, agents or representatives in any situation where notice to Kee Vault is required by contract or any law or regulation.
-Legal notice to Kee Vault must be in writing and served on Kee Vault's legal agent.
+Communications made through email or Kee Vault Support’s messaging system will not constitute legal notice to Kee Vault or any of its officers, employees, agents or representatives in any situation where notice to Kee Vault is required by contract or any law or regulation.
+Legal notice to Kee Vault must be in writing and served on Kee Vault’s legal agent.

 #### 3. Electronic Support